PepijndeReus/Privacy-Enhancing-ML/README.md

 # ThesisAI
-This is the repository that contains the code for the paper (*available after acceptance*).
+This is the repository that contains the code for the paper published on ICT4S'23.
 The code may be reproduced by referring to this paper.
 All files should have sufficient documentation for reproduction and understanding.
-Any remaining questions or comments may be sent to *e-mail available after review*.
+Any remaining questions or comments may be sent to p.dereus@uva.nl.
-**Please note** that some links to folders and/or files may be invalid due to the anonymisation, these links will be working for the camera-ready paper.
-Nevertheless the links are provided for simplicity and the words used in the links correspond with their respective files and folders.

 ## About this repository
 The repository is structured with the following folders and files: